nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Day 143 (November 7, 2017):

+**Today's Progress**: Started The Advanced Web Developer Bootcamp and started switching YelpCamp from Bootstrap 3 to 4.

+**Thoughts:**: I'm liking the course so far.
+I'm exciting to start making fullstack one page apps.

 ### Day 141 & 142:

 **Today's Progress**: Completed the bootcamp and started to refactor my FCC Simon game.